touwolf/bridje-framework/README.md

 Bridje IoC
 --

-This is the main Api and the base of the other Apis, whole the Api dependens of IoC.
+This is the main Api and the base of the other Apis, all the Api dependens of IoC.

 Bridje VFS
 --